 You have questions, we have answers.
 Everything you ever wanted to know about getting a home inspection is answered here.
-We have tried to cover everything, but if we have missed something, we will be sure to add it here in the future.
+We have tried to cover our most frequently asked questions, but if we have missed something, we will be sure to add it here in the future.

 What is a home inspection?

 A home inspection is a visual examination of the home's major structure, systems and components that are visible and safely accessible.
 Home Inspection Time adheres to a standards of practice that outlines what should be covered during a general home inspection, as well as what is excluded.
 Some inspectors may strictly follow the standards of practice, while others, like Home Inspection Time, may exceed the standards and inspect other items, or perform a more detailed inspection.
 Whatever the inspector includes in his or her inspection should be discussed prior to the inspection – this is known as the scope of work.
 At the end of the inspection we provide you with a highly detailed interactive digital report with video, photos and detailed reporting of the condition of the property.
 Home Inspection Time includes recommendations, of all the findings discovered during an inspection.
 Read InterNACHI's Standards of Practice to find out what is typically included and excluded in a home inspection.

 Buying a home is typically the biggest investment you will ever make, so it's important to get a home inspection because the inspector should be able to discover and document defects that may or may not be obvious to you as a prospective buyer.
 Such defects can range from simple replacements or repairs, to severe damage or safety and health concerns.
 Additionally, most mortgage companies require a home inspection on a property before approving the home loan.
 Read InterNACHI’s Top 10 Reasons to Get a Home Inspection.